Why Do I Write?

 So, instead of accolades I may get negative comments.
 This is the reason, a friend said, that he would never write for any publication or post any of his writings on any of the social networking sites.
 He is afraid he may not be able to take negative comments.
 He added he fears committing errors in grammar.
 He considers it embarrassing to be corrected for such mistakes.

 In my case, criticisms and corrections are welcome.
 I won’t die if criticized and corrected.
 As a matter of fact, I have already received a lot of those and here I am – still alive and kicking.
 I don’t mind if somebody calls my attention for mistakes I committed.
-Just break it to me gently.
+Just break it to me gently and constructively.

 The reason erasers were invented and keyboards of computers have backspace and delete keys is… nobody’s perfect.

-I keep rereading my stuffs in this website to improve my works and to correct possible errors.
+I keep rereading my stuffs in this website to correct possible errors and to improve them.

 But aside from good comments some of my works have also angered some individuals who were offended thinking that what I wrote pertained to them.
 Writing sometimes is a magnet for trouble.
 I remember quite well when I wrote a satirical poem in Filipino (about a wolf in sheep’s clothing) when I was working in a Catholic college.
 The parish priest who felt alluded to (and I was really alluding to him) reportedly asked the Sister-President of the college, my superior, to summon me to the latter’s office so he could talk to me about what I wrote.
 However he was dissuaded from pursuing his request.
 But even if he was able to convince the President and the College Dean then, I wouldn’t see him.
 Why?
 That poem I wrote and my act of writing it had nothing to do with my employment.
 My being a writer has no personality and office that could be connected to any of the lines that run vertical and horizontal in our organizational chart.
 In short, the priest had no authority over me.
 The priest never bugged me again but I wrote another poem for him (Habit and Habit).